Fad diet: 20th century

-In 1950, another liquid diet appears, the "cabbage soup diet", highly restrictive but promising great weight loss in the first week, at the expense of causing flatulence.
+In 1950, the "cabbage soup diet", another liquid diet, appeared, being highly restrictive but promising great weight loss in the first week, at the expense of causing flatulence.
 Later, and although it did not become a fad for another generation, the Zen macrobiotic diet was developed by the Japanese philosopher George Ohsawa, purporting a "yin and yang of food" to help maintain the body's balance, and proposing a grain-heavy diet composed of 50–60% of whole grains (e.g., brown rice), discouraging refined or processed food and certain cooking techniques and utensils.

 Bernarr Macfadden was another major figure of dieting in the 20th century, taking the legacy of Graham.
 Macfadden relentlessly promoted a dieting philosophy named "physical culture", the idea that nearly all diseases were caused by toxins in the blood from poor diet and lack of exercise, and that nearly all diseases could be cured through fasting, eating the correct foods, and physical exercise.
 Macfadden was one of the most effective promoter of diets in history, as he is believed by historians to be largely at the root of 20th- and 21st-century health and fitness practices in America.
 He became convinced that all health issues were due to nutrition.
 He advocated a diet similar to that avocated by Graham, plus regular fasting.
 His demise happened as a consequence of his extreme devotion to his own ideas: since he was convinced fasting could cure any ailment, he tried to treat a urinary tract blockage he developed in 1955 by fasting, which only caused emaciation which no doctor could undo.

 Other notable food faddists of this era include Paul Bragg, Adelle Davis, and J. I. Rodale.

 In 1961, Jean Nidetch founded the Weight Watchers.
 In 1970, the "sleeping beauty diet", using sedative pills to avoid eating, became popular.
 Slim Fast appeared in 1977, claimed as a "super diet" by having shakes for breakfast and lunch.
-In 1985, Fit for Life promotes a diet forbidding complex carbohydrates and proteins in the same meal.
-In 1992, 1995, and 2003, the Atkins diet, Zone diet and South Beach Diets appear successively.
+In 1985, Fit for Life promoted a diet forbidding complex carbohydrates and proteins in the same meal.
+In 1992, 1995, and 2003, the Atkins diet, Zone diet and South Beach Diets appeared successively.
 The Atkins diet has been described as "one of the most popular fad diets in the United States".

 In 1997, the American Heart Association (AHA) "declares war on fad diets [...] to inform the public of misleading weight loss claims".